A fragile peace has broken out on the Korean peninsula, but trends elsewhere in the region are more worrying

-- Will the Taiwan Strait re-emerge as a geopolitical flashpoint?
+- Will the Taiwan Strait return as the most dangerous flashpoint in Asia?

 Senior Analyst, Asia PacificOxford Analytica